zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 Look.
 - Regardless of the effort that we put into it, we don't get to pick how we are remembered.
-- We can remind people how we'd like to be remembered.
+- We _CAN_ communicate to people how we'd like to be remembered.
 - We can also make it easier for people to remember us by organizing our own lives.

 ---